oar-team/colmet/README.md

 Example : `--enable-perfhw --perfhw-list instructions cpu_cycles cache_misses`

 A file named perfhw_mapping.[timestamp].csv is created in the working directory.
-It establishes the correspondence between `counter_1`, `counter_2`, etc from hdf5 files and the actual name of the metric.
+It establishes the correspondence between `counter_1`, `counter_2`, etc from collected data and the actual name of the metric.

 Available metrics (refers to perf_event_open documentation for signification) :